 When to start planning your school-year child care

-The best time to start is late spring or early summer, about two to three months before the first day of school.
-For a fall start, that means June, July, or early August.
+Summer is the sweet spot, roughly four to six weeks before the first day of school.
+For a fall start that means July or early August.

-If you are reading this closer to the first day, do not worry.
-Mid-year and last-minute hiring are common too, especially when work schedules shift or a family moves.
+If you’re reading this closer to the first day, don’t panic.
+Mid-year and last-minute hiring happen all the time, especially when work schedules shift.
 You may just need to be a little more flexible on hours or start date.

 Step 1: Map your school year schedule and care gaps

-Most families need care for the after school window, roughly 3 to 6 pm on weekdays.
-But the school year has other gaps worth planning for now:
+For most families that means the after-school window, roughly 3 to 6 p.m. on weekdays.
+But the school year has plenty of other gaps worth planning for now:

 - Before-school mornings, if your workday starts before drop-off